tsedio/tsed/docs/tutorials/templating.md

 # Templating

 @@ResponseView@@ or @@Render@@ is a decorator which can be used on a controller method (endpoint).
-This decorator will use the response return by the method and will use the view to create the output.
+This decorator will use the response returned by the method and will use the view to create the output.

 <figure><img src="./../assets/templating-engine.png" style="max-height: 300px; padding:20px"></figure>

 ## Installation

-This example use [EJS](https://ejs.co/) as engine rendering.
-To use other engine, see the documentation of the concerned project.
+This example uses [EJS](https://ejs.co/) as engine rendering.
+To use an other engine, see the documentation of the concerned project.

 <<< @/docs/tutorials/snippets/templating/configuration.ts